This post may contain affiliate links. Please read our disclosure policy.

 These chickpea burgers cool so well in a skillet so that the edges get nice and crispy.
 You can oven bake them if you prefer at 425°F for 15 to 20 minutes, flipping halfway until golden brown and cooked through.

 These chickpea burger patties are such a great meat-free alternative and they are so easy to make!
 Loaded with fresh Mediterranean flavors, they are a perfect addition to your burger night.
+Don’t forget a side like these crunchy sweet potato chips or roasted vegetables.

 More burger recipes: